Olive Risley Seward: Relationship with Seward

 Former Secretary of State William Henry Seward, widowed in 1865, took such an interest in Olive Risley beginning in 1868 that Gideon Welles wrote in his diary: "There is much gossip in relation to a projected marriage between Secretary Seward and a Miss Risley.
 He is in his sixty-eighth year and she in her twenty-eighth.
 I give the rumor no credit.
 Yet his conduct is calculated to make gossip.
 For the last six week he had passed my house daily to visit her."
 Hanson Risley and his family had known the Sewards for years.
-Seward had also lost his daughter Fanny in 1866, a close friend and contemporary of Olive, whose mother died the same year.
+Seward had also lost his daughter Fanny in 1866, a close friend of Olive, whose mother died the same year.
 Olive, her younger sister Harriet Risley and their father, traveled together to California in the summer of 1870 with Seward, where Hanson left the group.
 His daughters continued with Seward and two other married couples to Japan and China.
 In Shanghai, when one couple left the group to return home and George Seward, accompanied by his wife, took up his post as the new U.S. consul general in Shanghai, Seward and the two young women faced the prospect of continuing as a gossip-provoking trio.
 Hanson Risley expressed his concerns by letter to Seward.
 In order to curtail gossip and family worries that they might marry, Seward formally adopted Olive as his daughter in 1870, though her father was still alive.
 Seward altered his will to recognize his and Olive's new relationship.
 Seward's sons wrote letters of support to their father, one saying that they all thanked Olive for "her kind care and affection" for their father, adding: "I see no better or delicate way than this of rewarding its continuance".
 Seward wrote of Olive to her father: "it seems almost indelicate for me to speak her just praise even to you.
 She had ripened into a noble, impressive, intellectual and attractive womanhood.
 All women we meet must give her their love and seek her confidence.
 All the intelligent and distinguished men converse with her as their equal or superior."

-The trio proceeded to visit the Middle East and Europe in 1870-1871.
+The trio proceeded to visit the Middle East and Europe in 1870–1871.
 When they returned to New York, Risley and Seward began work on a travel book about their experiences, drawing largely on her journal from the trip.
 Seward died before the book was finished.
 Published by D. Appleton & Co. in 1873, William H. Seward's Travels Around the World became a best seller.
 Risley received credit as the volume's editor and was identified as Seward's executrix.
 The Seward estate made $50,000 from the sales.